CamiloLonM/Disney_World/README.md

 # Disney_World_Nodejs

 API

-Introduction - The Project's Aim
+## Introduction - The Project's Aim...

-This API lets you create, update and delete an user, also it allows you to get the information of it.
+This API allows you to know and modify the characters that make it up and understand in which movies they participated.
+Also allows you to create, update and delete a user.
 JWT-based authorization and Sequelize JavaScript ORM

-# Technologies
+## Technologies

-Node JS
+- Node JS
-Express JS
+- Express JS
-Mysql
+- Mysql
-sequelize
+- sequelize
-Swagger (document API)
+- Swagger (document API)

 How to run this App ?
 To run the API you have to change some environment variables